alan-turing-institute/data-safe-haven/docs/tutorial/deployment_tutorials/how-to-deploy-shm.md

   + Enter `aad.admin.emergency.access@<SHM domain>` as the username
   + Open a new browser tab and go to the [Azure Portal](https://azure.microsoft.com/en-gb/features/azure-portal/)
   + Change to the Azure Active Directory associated with the Safe Haven SHM subscription (e.g. an existing corporate Azure AD).
 Do this by clicking on your username at the top right corner of the screen, then `Switch directory`, then selecting the directory you wish to switch to.
-  + Click the "hamburger" menu in the top left corner (three horizontal lines) and select "Subscriptions"
+  + Click the "hamburger" menu in the top left corner (three horizontal lines) and select `Subscriptions`
   + Click on the Safe Haven SHM subscription
   + Click on `Resource Groups` in the left hand sidebar then `RG_SHM_<SHM ID>_SECRETS`
   + Click on the `kv-shm-<shm id>` Key Vault